 However, there’s still room for improvement.
 Consistent with The Shift Project, a nationwide survey by sociologists of tens of thousands of retail workers, Walmart has 347,000 U.S. associates who can’t or don’t cash in on leave.

-Walmart has invested heavily in new areas that put it in good stead because the coronavirus outbreak causes strife across the US, but the corporate can’t lose sight of the fundamentals now, said Ken Harris, a managing partner at Cadent Consulting Group.
+Walmart has invested heavily in new areas that put it in good stead because the pandemic outbreak causes strife across the US, but the corporate can’t lose sight of the fundamentals now, said Ken Harris, a managing partner at Cadent Consulting Group.